 In 1876, he and an older brother moved to Cheyenne, Wyoming, where they worked in the freight business.
-During this time, the Black Hills were crawling with road agents and hostile Sioux Indians – a dangerous time to be working along the roadways.
-May did so well, that he bought a ranch between the Platte River and Deadwood by the end of the year.
+During this time, the Black Hills were crawling with road agents and hostile Sioux Indians – a dangerous time to work along the roadways.
+May did so well that he bought a ranch between the Platte River and Deadwood, South Dakota, by the end of the year.

 Hearing of Boone’s bravery and work ethic, he was soon recruited as a shotgun messenger for the Cheyenne and Black Hills Stage & Express Company.
 He also served as the station keeper at Robbers’ Roost in Wyoming Territory.